 Long Live the Queen

 Once upon a time, I ran a fan page for Queen and Freddie Mercury.
-My very first website was a fan page for Queen and Highlander.
+My very first website was a fan site for Queen and Highlander.

 From 2014-2019, I ran Freddie Days on Facebook from September 5 to November 24.
 Freddie Days was a labor of love.
 After five years with little to no interaction, I chose to close my fan page in 2020.